 Let’s get back to your deposit.
-Your total amount needed will essentially be dictated by the area you are willing to live.
+The total amount needed will essentially be dictated by the area in which you are willing to live.
 For example the closer you want to live to the heart of the city generally the higher the house/dwelling price will be.

 The easiest way to portray this is with the below table:

 …see a pattern emerging here?

 But these figures are huge!!
 Yep I hear you!
 But now we know exactly where our money is going thanks to: Personal Budgeting Part1 – How to create a budget and track your spending, we can now put some plans in action 😉

 We now need to reverse engineer how long it will take to establish your deposit.
 So we know 1/ roughly where you would like to live and the average house price.
 2/ how much you can save per annum.

 So let’s look at an example: A young couple James & Kate are both in their mid-twenties and both live at home.
 They both have full time good paying jobs fresh out of University.
 A disposable income of $73,000 each and by completing the budget spreadsheet, they are able to easily save one of their pays per annum ($55,613 p.a.).
 They could save more but have decided to pay their parents board.
 Both have small car loans and like having the good “Instagram” lifestyle.

 They currently live close to the city but work in the outer suburbs.
 Whilst travel isn’t their main concern they both agree that a lifestyle closer to hills, in the outer suburbs really suits their personalities and interests.
 They are also after a house on decent land as they are both outdoorsy peoples.
 They have a couple of suburbs in mind with price’s ranging from $350,000-$430,000.